 - On the The Dick Van Dyke Show Laura and Richie have very little contact with each other despite being mother and son.
 It's so bad that there's a joke that the two never talk, although they do... on occasion.

 - Rimmer and the Cat almost never interacted in the early seasons of Red Dwarf: Rimmer didn't think of the Cat as a person, and the Cat, before he got more domesticated later on, had no interest in a man who couldn't feed him.

 - The O.C. has Ryan and Summer, and Seth and Marissa.
-This is largely due to the fact that their personalities clash, and they mostly have scenes with other people.
+Their personalities clash, and they mostly have scenes with other people.
 Interestingly enough, the friendship of Seth/Summer/Ryan/Marissa works out pretty well.

 - Eric and Jackie barely had any storylines with only the two of them in That '70s Show.
 While Jackie started out as The Friend Nobody Likes, eventually the entire gang warmed up to her, and she eventually shared storylines with pretty much all of them... except for Eric, who kept wanting to have nothing to do with her throughout the series.

 - On Rules of Engagement Russell and Jennifer don't have a plot with just the two of them until the seventh and final season.

 - There was an earlier episode in which this was lampshaded between Jeff and Jennifer who realized they never hung out until they go shopping for Megyn (in fact, Jeff does not even know Jennifer's last name).
 This is further lampshaded by Russell who admitted he rarely hung out with her too, mostly because he would always end up looking at her chest.